 'Arden Chase' at 22 Arden Crescent, Rosanna, built in 1905, is significant.
 Significant elements include the form and materiality of the house and its tower, remaining original fabric, the visual prominence of the tower, the generous garden setting, and the relationship of the house to Arden Crescent which corresponds to the alignment of the original entry to the property.
 Non-original alterations and additions to the house are not significant.
 The individual plants in the garden are not significant.
 How is it significant?

 'Arden Chase' at 22 Arden Crescent, Rosanna, is of local historical and aesthetic significance to the City of Banyule.
 Why is it significant?

 Historically, 'Arden Chase' in Rosanna is significant as a rare surviving farmhouse in the City of Banyule.
 It provides important evidence of the early development of Rosanna for small-scale farming before extensive suburban subdivision took place, initially in the 1920s and on a larger scale in the postwar era.
 (Criterion A)

 'Arden Chase' is locally significant for its aesthetic qualities derived from its siting on a prominent rise in response to the broader landscape, its setting within a generous curtilage, and the local landmark qualities of the prominent tower.
 (Criterion E)

+6.0 Recommendations

 Grading and Recommendations

-Recommended for inclusion in the Schedule to the Heritage Overlay of the Banyule Planning Scheme as an individually Significant place.
+Arden Chase, 22 Arden Crescent, Rosanna, is recommended for inclusion in the Schedule to the Heritage Overlay of the Banyule Planning Scheme as an individually Significant place.

 Recommendations for the Schedule to the Heritage Overlay (Clause 43.01) in the Banyule Planning Scheme:

-External Paint Colours No
+External Paint Colours

 Is a permit required to paint an already painted surface?
-INO

-Internal Alteration Controls
+Internal Alteration Controls No

 Is a permit required for internal alterations?
-INO

-ree Controls
+Tree Controls No

 Is a permit required to remove a tree?
-No
+110

-Victorian Heritage Register NO
+Victorian Heritage Register No

 Is the place included on the Victorian Heritage Register?

 Incorporated Plan No

 Does an Incorporated Plan apply to the site?

-Outbuildings and fences exemptions
+Outbuildings and fences exemptions No

-Are there outbuildings and fences which are not exempt from No

-notice and review?
+Are there outbuildings and fences which are not exempt from notice and review?

 Prohibited uses may be permitted

-Can a permit be granted to use the place for a use which would No
+Can a permit be granted to use the place for a use which would otherwise be prohibited?
+No

-otherwise be prohibited?

 Aboriginal Heritage Place

-Is the place an Aboriginal heritage place which is subject to the No

-requirements of the Aboriginal Heritage Act 2006?
+Is the place an Aboriginal heritage place which is subject to the requirements of the Aboriginal Heritage Act 2006?
+No

+7.0 References

+7.1 Primary sources

+Age, as cited.